kurrent-io/documentation/docs/clients/grpc/go/getting-started.md

 ## Connecting to KurrentDB

-For your application to start communicating with KurrentDB, you need to instantiate the client and configure it accordingly.
+To connect your application to KurrentDB, instantiate and configure the client.

 ::: tip Insecure clusters
 All our GRPC clients are secure by default and must be configured to connect to an insecure server via [a connection string](#connection-string) or the client's configuration.